1964 North Indian Ocean cyclone season

-The 1964 North Indian Ocean cyclone season had no bounds, but cyclones tend to form between April and December, with peaks in May and November.
+The 1964 North Indian Ocean cyclone season was a highly above average season becoming the most active since 1936.
+It one of the most active seasons for the time until the record was surpassed by 1975.
+It had no bounds, but cyclones tend to form between April and December, with peaks in May and November.
 The season has no official bounds but cyclones tend to form between April and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northern Indian Ocean.
 There are two main seas in the North Indian Ocean—the Bay of Bengal to the east of the Indian subcontinent and the Arabian Sea to the west of India.
 The official Regional Specialized Meteorological Centre in this basin is the India Meteorological Department (IMD), while the Joint Typhoon Warning Center releases unofficial advisories.
 An average of four to six storms form in the North Indian Ocean every season with peaks in May and November.
 Cyclones occurring between the meridians 45°E and 100°E are included in the season by the IMD.